Craig Kelly

-Craig Kelly (born 29 September 1963) is an Australian politician who represented the Division of Hughes as a Liberal Party and later United Australia Party MP from 2010 until his defeat at the 2022 Australian federal election.
+Craig Kelly (born 29 September 1963) is an Australian conservative politician who represented the division of Hughes as a Liberal Party (and later United Australia Party) MP from 2010 until his defeat at the 2022 federal election.

 Kelly initially entered politics as a member of the Liberal Party, and was elected to the Australian House of Representatives at the 2010 federal election, as a member of parliament (MP) for the division of Hughes.
 He resigned from the Liberal Party in February 2021 to sit on the crossbench as an independent politician, before announcing that he was joining the United Australia Party in August of that year, and was appointed as the party's leader.

 Kelly has been widely criticised for spreading misinformation on social media.
 He has given a platform to numerous conspiracy theories, and has propagated climate change denial and falsehoods regarding COVID-19.
 By January 2020, Kelly's Facebook page had higher levels of engagement than either the Prime Minister or the Opposition Leader, leading The Sydney Morning Herald to call Kelly "one of Australia's most influential politicians on Facebook".
 Kelly is also a frequent guest on Sky News Australia.

+On 27 February 2024, Kelly left the UAP to join Pauline Hanson's One Nation as the party's federal campaign director.
+He left the party in September of the same year.
+Kelly contested the 2025 federal election as the Libertarian Party's lead candidate for the Senate in New South Wales.